Thairo Estrada Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.
+- The White Sox had the 16th-ranked team ERA across all MLB pitching staffs (3.96).

 © 2023 Data Skrive.
 All rights reserved.